Ever a Work in Progress

 Planting is evolving as work is developed to be integrated with it.
 Plant selection mixes traditional cottage garden plants with more modern day ones - including the more drought tolerant.

-Ever Garden was due to open in 2020, but due to Coronavirus is now planned to open Spring 2021 on set regular days of the week (Covid allowing).
+Ever Garden will be open 2021 on set regular days of the week (Covid allowing).

 Planning Your Visit